rust-stuco/lectures/week6/slides.md

 # Showing Output

-If you want to prevent the capturing of output, you can use `--show-output`
+If you want to prevent the capturing of output, you can use `--no-capture`.

 ```
+$ cargo test -- --no-capture
 $ cargo test -- --show-output
 ```

-* This will print the full output of every test that is run
+* `--no-capture` will print the full output of every test that is run
+* Using `--show-output` will only show the output of passed tests
-* With 1000 tests, this might get too verbose!
+* With 1000 tests, this might become verbose!
 * If only we could only run a subset of the tests...